 Lowry Park Zoo, Tampa, Florida.

 Harvested April 2013.
-8 machines available, cost $2 each.
+8 machines available, cost $2 each as of 2013.
 4 have been switched to dinosaur molds during the dinosaur exhibit, which runs through late May 2013.
 It is expected the machines will switch back to the molds shown below after the special exhibit has run.
 The dinosaur molds have the dinosaur name, but are not marked with the zoo’s name.

 The dinosaur molds are stegosaurus, brontosaurus, T-Rex, and pterodactyl.
 These temporarily replace the panther, tiger, rhino, and manatee molds.